yuhan1li/AttnEdgeMiner/README.md

 ### 1️⃣ Network Construction (R)

+The run_network_pipeline function constructs datasets for graph model training based on single-cell RNA sequencing data.
+By integrating multiple data sources—including prior knowledge such as gene regulatory interactions, protein-protein interactions, and signaling pathways—the function builds cell type-specific networks.

+The pipeline generates two types of edges: positive edges are derived from a candidate set integrating cell type-specific marker genes and housekeeping genes, extracted from prior knowledge networks to represent high-confidence biological associations; negative edges consist of gene pairs with zero co-expression and randomly generated pairs lacking known biological evidence, forming the negative sample set.

-The run_network_pipeline function constructs training data for graph-based models from single-cell RNA-seq data.
-It builds cell type-specific networks by integrating multiple data sources including prior knowledge (gene regulatory interactions, protein-protein interactions, and signaling pathways), highly expressed marker genes, and housekeeping genes.
-The function generates both positive edges (biologically validated gene pairs within each cell type) and negative edges (gene pairs with zero expression or random pairs lacking prior biological evidence).
-For each edge, it provides comprehensive information including node indices, edge features, and labels, creating a complete dataset optimized for downstream network learning or graph neural network training.
-The final output files are saved in the specified output_dir directory.
+For each edge, the function provides comprehensive information, including node indices, edge features, and labels, thereby constructing a standardized dataset suitable for downstream network learning or graph neural network training.
+All resulting files are saved in the user-specified output directory (output_dir).

 ```r
 # Load the run_network_pipeline function